ese5160/final-project-a07g-a14g-t09-shorts-sparks/A07G_README.md

  };
  ```

-1. How are “cbufRx” and “cbufTx” initialized?
-Where is the library that defines them (please list the *C file they come from).
+### 2: How are “cbufRx” and “cbufTx” initialized?
+Where is the library that defines them (please list the *C file they come from)

-* They are initialized by calling a function circular_but_init() with parameters cooresponding to rx and tx and their buffer sizes, respectively.
+They are initialized by calling a function circular_but_init() with parameters cooresponding to rx and tx and their buffer sizes, respectively.
 This function is defined in circular_buffer.c.
 It creates an instance of the cbuf type struct using malloc to allocate sufficient memory on the heap.
 Then it sets the values of the elements of the struct accordingly with the parameters of the function call, and returns the newly created cbuf by reference (cbuf_handle_t is a pointer to the memory where the data is stored).

 in serial console.c